Playing haptics can engage people's sense of touch and bring their familiarity with the physical world into your app or game. ~ Developer docs

 HapticsFallback.weakBoom()

-This triggers the 'Nope' effect you get when fi. force touching a home icon which doesn't have any action.
+This triggers the Nope effect you get when force-touching a home icon that doesn't have any action.
 It's a short burst of 3-ish 'weak booms'.

 Apache License Version 2.0